Skip to main content

 View modes

-The Projects page offers two primary view modes that you can switch between based on your workflow preferences: Board view and Table view.
+The Projects page offers two primary view modes that you can switch between based on your preferences.

-The default Board view displays projects as cards organized in columns by group, where you can scroll from left to right to view additional groups.
+The Board view displays projects as cards organized in columns by group.
+You can scroll horizontally to view additional groups.

 • Source